ZenSam7/Easy_My_AI/README.md

 impulse_coefficient: Momentum factor in Adam optimizer (usually around 0.7 ~ 0.99)

-You can choose the most suitable q-table update function for you P.s.
+You can choose the most suitable q_table-table update function for you P.s.
 The difference between the functions is negligible

 learning_method :